Touch and Go (The Cars song)

-"Touch and Go" is a song by American rock band the Cars from their 1980 album Panorama.
+"Touch and Go" is a song by American rock band the Cars from their third studio album Panorama (1980).
 The song was written and sung by bandleader Ric Ocasek.

-Composition
+Lyrics and music

+Philadelphia Daily News critic Jonathan Takiff described the lyrics as showing a "subtle, philosophical vision of first person survival."
+Ocasek said "This is one of those songs about people having a difficult relationship and not understanding why they're having problems, but they put up with the uncertainty anyway."
+He also said that the song asks "How far will you go before you figure out what you will and you won't accept in a relationship."

 The song's verses feature the use of polymeter.
 The bass and drums are playing in a time signature of 5/4, while the vocals, keyboards, and guitar are playing in 4/4.
+The chorus is in pure 4/4.
 Charlotte News critic Carrington Thompson said that it "has an off-beat syncopation resembling reggae.

-The guitar solo was played over music similar to the chorus, but with some sections extended to give Elliot Easton more measures on the chords E minor, F major, and G major, to build his expansive, melodic solo which resolves to a C major seventh chord.
+Music journalist Bill Janovitz called Elliot Easton's guitar solo a "masterpiece".
+The guitar solo was played over music similar to the chorus, but with some sections extended to give Easton more measures on the chords E minor, F major, and G major, to build his expansive, melodic solo which resolves to a C major seventh chord.

 Ocasek said of Easton's guitar solo, "Elliot came into the studio one day during the sessions with the solo for 'Touch and Go' on a cassette.
 No music, just the solo.
 He'd recorded it by himself in his hotel room.
 When we put the solo on top of the track, it sounded great.
 Easton said of his solo, "That solo on 'Touch And Go,' I worked on in my hotel room while we worked on other parts.
 So, I came in with it already written and just recorded it."
+Originally the band thought it was too self-conscious to be included on the song but after Easton played several takes and became frustrated they said "Now it's great, before it sounded like you were thinking too much."
 Easton further said that "If there's any one trademark to my guitar style, it's that I like to tell a short story in my breaks with an intro, a high point, and a resolution.
 I like to make my statement and gracefully lead back to the verse, being aggressive, sweet, crying, or laughing.

-Philadelphia Daily News critic Jonathan Takiff described the lyrics as showing a "subtle, philosophical vision of first person survival."
-Ocasek said "This is one of those songs about people having a difficult relationship and not understanding why they're having problems, but they put up with the uncertainty anyway."
+Ocasek came to say "There's a simplicity to the way it just hangs there, sort of offering a human balance to the high-tech backing."